Understanding your market

 You can carry out three levels of market research:

-- Market awareness: This involves online research, reading newspapers and other publications, speaking to friends and colleagues, talking with your competitors' customers/clients, analysing your competitors’ business approach, analysing sales, and noting what’s happening in your business, e.g. the number of people entering your premises.*
+This involves online research, reading newspapers and other publications, speaking to friends and colleagues, talking with your competitors' customers/clients, analysing your competitors' business approach, analysing sales, and noting what's happening in your business, e.g. how many online and offline customers you have.2

-- Ongoing research: This includes surveys, especially asking customers and prospects for their feedback on a regular basis.
+This includes surveys – for example asking customers and prospects for their feedback on a regular basis.

 You need to understand how business is done in your industry, the ways products are sold and delivered, and what discounts and credit arrangements are offered by other suppliers.